 This SEIR evaluates the reasonably foreseeable and potentially significant adverse environmental effects associated with modifications or changes to the Final Groundwater Remedy Project since the certification of the Groundwater FEIR that were identified through completion of the Basis of Design Report/Pre-Final (100%) Design Submittal for the Final Groundwater Remedy, PG&E Topock Compressor Station, Needles, California, November (Final Remedy Design; CH2M Hill 2015a).
 The Final Remedy Design and its associated appendices A through L; the Construction/Remedial Action Work Plan for the Final Groundwater Remedy, PG&E Topock Compressor Station, Needles, California (C/RAWP) (CH2M Hill 2015b) and its associated Appendices A through X; and the Supplemental and Errata to the Final Remedy Design are incorporated by reference throughout this SEIR and are found collectively as Appendix BOD as an electronic appendix to this SEIR (C/RAWP; CH2M Hill 2015b).
-This SEIR evaluates, at a project level, the environmental effects associated with the construction, operation and maintenance, and decommissioning of the Final Groundwater Remedy Project, based on the Final Remedy Design and as further described in Chapter 3 of this SEIR, relative to the program-level impact analysis in the certified Groundwater FEIR.
+This SEIR evaluates, at a project level, the environmental effects associated with the cessation of the Interim Measure 3 (IM-3) treatment, the decommissioning and removal of the IM-3 Facility, the construction, operation and maintenance, and decommissioning of the Final Groundwater Remedy Project, based on the Final Remedy Design and as further described in Chapter 3 of this SEIR, relative to the program-level impact analysis in the certified Groundwater FEIR.